CF20852/Alexa_ESP32_DHT22_Skill/README.md

 In the black bar at the top of the Alexa Developer Console, you should see the following tab labels:  "Build," "Code," "Test," "Distribution," "Certification," and "Analytics".
 This tutorial only covers the first three of those.
 We start in the "Build" tab.

 #### Create an Invocation Name
+In the menu in the left-hand pane of the "Build" tab, if "Invocations" is not expanded, click on it, then click on "Skill Invocation Name".
+In the "Invocation" pane that comes up on the right, read the instructions associated with "Skill Invocation Name".
+Then enter the name that you'll be comforable with when you ask an Amazon Echo device to open your skill.
+I used "my esp thirty two," writing out "thirty two" because one of the rules is that the invocation name must contain only lower-case alphabetic characters, spaces and possessive apostrophes, and numbers should be spelled out.

 #### Create a Custom Intent, Sample Utterances, Slot Types, and Slots
 [This web page](https://developer.amazon.com/en-US/docs/alexa/custom-skills/create-intents-utterances-and-slots.html) explains what we'll be doing next, which is, in essence, programming the speech interface for our skill.